Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 No two cases of money laundering are ever 100% identical.
 Because there is so much variation, identifying money laundering when it occurs can be a challenge.

-That said, there are factors that may increase the risk of money laundering taking place.
-These include:
+Factors that may increase the risk of money laundering taking place include:

 • Secretive customers: If customers go to extreme lengths to obscure information about their identities, source of funds, beneficial owners, and other data, it’s possible they may be doing so to hide illegal activities.

-• Source of funds (SoF): When a customer identifies their source of funds, that information gives you a lot of context about the size and kinds of transactions you may expect to see from them.
+• Source of funds (SoF): When a customer identifies their source of funds, that information gives context about the size and typical transactions you may expect to see from them.
 If transactions do not align with your expectations, given a customer’s source of funds, it may be indicative that money is originating elsewhere.

 • Unusual activity: Do transactions appear to be engineered specifically to avoid record-keeping requirements?
 Has a dormant account suddenly re-engaged with a high volume of transactions?
-Has an account that normally handles only small transactions begun making large transactions?
-While all of these activities may be inconsequential, they can also be a sign that money laundering is occuring — and deserve further investigation.
+Is an account that normally handles only small transactions now making large transactions?
+While all of these activities may be inconsequential, they can also be an indication of money laundering — and deserve further investigation.

 • Geography: Money laundering and terrorist financing occurs in certain countries and regions with a greater frequency than others.
-If a customer receives a transaction from someone in one of these high-risk countries or initiates a transaction to one of these high-risk countries, it may be indicative of money laundering.
+If a customer receives a transaction from someone in one of these high-risk countries or initiates a transaction to one of these high-risk countries, it may be indicative of financial crimes.

 Continue reading